Effective: December 20, 2019

 Some of our Data Providers, Displaying Publishers and Networks may place their own cookies on a user’s internet browser outside of the Cross Pixel service; however Cross Pixel has no access to or control over these cookies.

-Mobile advertising IDs may be provided to Cross Pixel for the use of syncing Cross Pixel’s collected cookie-based data to the user’s mobile advertising ID.
+While Cross Pixel cookies are only collected via the web, targeted ads may appear on mobile or TV’s.
 Users can update the advertising preferences on their mobile device to opt-out of this collection through their device’s privacy controls.
-For specific instructions on how to update these setting for a device, please visit the NAI Mobile Choice site by clicking here.
+For specific instructions on how to update these setting for a device, please visit the NAI Mobile Choice site by clicking here and the Connected TV site by clicking here.
 Users may also taken advantage of the DAA’s AppChoices app to limit the collection of cross-app data for interest-based ads.
 More information is available by clicking here.

 Cross Pixel does not participate in the collection of data from users subject to General Data Protection Regulation (GDPR).
 Cross Pixel utilizes IP address based location-identifying technology to ensure that users encountered by Cross Pixel from countries subject to GDPR are actively dismissed by its system.
 No Cross Pixel cookie is set in that occurrence.
 While Cross Pixel makes every effort to enforce this policy, there may be instances where the technology does not correctly identify the user’s country based on their IP address, such as the use of a proxy or an error in the location data.
 Should such an instance occur, please opt-out of Cross Pixel data collection using the opt-out mechanisms provided above.
 If you have any questions about our GDPR policy, or if you believe a Cross Pixel cookie has been set in error, please contact firstname.lastname@example.org.